The Killing of UnitedHealthcare CEO Brian Thompson: What About The Employees?

 The above examples create a perfect environment for the development of ‘Moral Distress’ amongst employees, defined within the research as the psychological impact from confrontation with a situation that violates one’s ethical standards and code of conduct but feeling constrained to speak up, change, or prevent due to fear of harm, loss or threat.

-Moral Distress is a form of trauma resulting in intense shame, guilt, rage, anxiety, depression, self-loathing, a loss of self-respect and self-confidence (Epstein, E.G., Delgado, S., 2010; Fourie, C. 2010)) that can be professionally and personally debilitating.
-For those employees who may have already been experiencing moral distress, Thompson’s death and what it has unleashed may be the final straw, activating an intense emotional reckoning for them.
+Moral Distress is a form of trauma resulting in intense shame, guilt, rage, anxiety, depression, self-loathing, a loss of self-respect and self-confidence.
+It can be professionally and personally debilitating.
+For those employees who may have already been experiencing moral distress, Mr. Thompson’s death and what it has unleashed may be the final straw, activating an intense emotional reckoning for them.

 Death Threats and Fears for Personal Safety

 Leaders of other insurers have cautioned employees from wearing apparel or using objects displaying the company name or logo out of an abundance of caution.
-Think about the impact that has on employees coupled with the outspoken ‘moral equivalence arguments’ on social media that Thompson’s death was justified.
-Andrew Witty has confirmed receiving “you’re next” threats.
+Think about the impact that has on employees coupled with the outspoken ‘moral equivalence arguments’ by some on social media that Mr. Thompson’s death was justified.
+UHG CEO Andrew Witty has reported receiving “you’re next” threats.
 This creates a chilling environment for employees, raising the prospect of more violence to come.

-It would not be unreasonable for those employed by health insurers to experience concerns about their own personal safety and begin to wonder if their job is worth that.
-Going to and from work looking over one’s shoulder can be emotionally taxing and terrifying for employees and their loved ones.
-Any loved one of those serving in law enforcement or the military could give you a master class on that.
+It would not be unreasonable for anyone working for a health insurer right now to be wary of continued backlash towards their industry and have legitimate concerns of “am I in danger…could I be next”?
+Going to and from work looking over one’s shoulder is emotionally taxing and can be terrifying for employees and their loved ones.
+Any spouse of those serving in law enforcement and the military can tell you all about that.

 Uncertainty, Anxiety, & Layoffs-Secondary Losses

-In addition to all the above employees are currently facing, there naturally exists uncertainty regarding Thompson’s replacement and what they will or won’t do in the way of change that could be quite disruptive and unwelcome.
-It’s likely the selection of Thompson’s permanent replacement will take time-enough for employees to ‘stew’ in uncertainty.
+In addition to all the above employees are currently facing, there naturally exists uncertainty regarding Mr. Thompson’s replacement and what they will or won’t do in the way of change that could be quite disruptive and unwelcomed.
+It’s likely Thompson’s permanent replacement won’t be selected immediately so they’ll be plenty of time for employees to ‘stew’.

 New senior leaders often bring in their own people for their executive team.
 Will there be layoffs at the top and structural changes triggering redundancies down the ranks?
-For those who enjoyed reporting directly to Thompson, inevitably there’s anxiety about what life will be like under new leadership and new reporting relationships, common even under normal changes from retirement or succession.
-White collar jobs have been especially hard hit in the U.S. over the last couple of years.
-For those in leadership positions close but not at retirement age, the prospect of suddenly being made redundant and forced to find new employment at this juncture of their professional career and financial responsibilities can be frightening and destabilizing.
+For those who enjoyed reporting to Mr. Thompson, inevitably there’s anxiety about what life will be like under new leadership and new reporting relationships, common even under normal circumstances triggering change due to retirement or succession.
+For those in leadership positions nearing retirement age, the prospect of suddenly being made redundant and forced to find a new job at this juncture of their professional career can be frightening and destabilizing.

-With the ocean of negative criticism targeting UHC will enrollees jump ship especially during periods of open enrollment?
-Will layoffs be used to manage financial hits not just from loss of enrollees but also from the legal cases still looming that may not go their way?
-The timing and cascading impact of Thompson’s death couldn’t be worse.
+With the ocean of negative criticism targeting UHC will enrollees jump ship, especially now during open enrollment season when they are free to do so?
+Will layoffs be used to manage significant financial impact not just from loss of enrollees but also from the legal cases still looming that may not go their way?
+The timing and cascading impact of Mr. Thompson’s death couldn’t be worse.

 Unhelpful Notions Around ‘Return’ and ‘Normalcy’ Following Shock Trauma Workplace Events